gtancev/gtancev.github.io/_projects/2025-01-30-digital-manufacturing.md

 ## Examples

-### Retrieval-Augmented Generation
+### Artificial Intelligence

-Important text documents can be manufacturing instructions, regulatory documents or guidelines for operational excellence, for example.
+A large amount of documentation is typically generated during the commercialisation of pharmaceuticals.
+This documentation can include manufacturing instructions, regulatory documents, and guidelines for operational excellence, to name a few examples.
+Generative artificial intelligence has the potential to make this knowledge more accessible.
+Additionally, in certain cases, rough drafts of documents can be created.

 #### Regulatory Bot